Learn About GRE exam

-The GRE exam is a test that measures your knowledge of verbal reasoning, quantitative reasoning, and analytical writing skills.
-The GRE exam tests your ability to analyze and interpret written material, including the ability to follow instructions, reason with data presented in graphical form and use the English language effectively.
+The GRE test is an exam that you need to take if you are applying for a graduate degree program.
+It is a standardized test that measures verbal reasoning, quantitative reasoning and analytical writing skills.
+The GRE exam tests your ability to analyze and interpret written material as well as your ability to follow instructions, reason with data presented in graphical form and use the English language effectively.

-why the GRE exam exists
+About the GRE exam

 The GRE exam stands for Graduate Record Examination.
 It tests your skills in critical thinking, as well as your verbal and quantitative skills.
 The GRE is not required to be accepted into most master’s programs, but it may be required for some doctoral programs.